 Regarding the unwelcomed toilet clog, remember that the only things that should be flushed down your toilet are toilet paper and human waste!
-Your toilet can end up clogged by the use of too much toilet paper and from inappropriate items that find their way into the toilet and get flushed, such as sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
+Your toilet can end up clogged by the use of too much toilet paper and from inappropriate items that find their way into the toilet and get flushed, like sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
 If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may consider a bathroom sign with reminders of what not to flush.

 It’s important to know that your garbage disposal can only handle so much, and in many cases, it can’t take many different types of foods and liquids.
 Be mindful of what you’re putting through your garbage disposal and don’t let it be used as a trash can after the big holiday meal is ended.
-Food items that should not be put in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
+Food items that should not be put in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pasta, rice, and coffee.
 These types of items are challenging for the disposal blades to grind up and create blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

-If you’ve ignored your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their visit.
-Don’t forget that newer water heaters are more energy efficient, so if yours is above 10-15 years old, it may be time to consider looking into a new one to be assured you don’t have that sudden burst of cold water for several days in a row.
+If you’ve ignored your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their stay.
+Don’t forget that newer water heaters are more energy efficient, so if yours is above 10-15 years old, it may be time to start looking into a new one to be assured you don’t have that sudden burst of cold water for several days in a row.
 And if you’ve got a house full of guests, wait at least 15 minutes between showers to allow time for hot water to replenish.